Mechanics-Mechatronics-and-Robotics/LLM-Curriculum-Learning/README.md

 - [CIFAR-10N (label noise version)](https://paperswithcode.com/dataset/cifar-10n)
 - [COCO](https://cocodataset.org/#home)
-- PINN models are dataset free (usa a simple pinn model of a pendulum)
+- PINN models don't use standard datasets; instead, they solve differential equations.
+A simple use-case is simulating the motion of a pendulum or diffusion across a rod.

 ## Tools & Libraries